Unlike most existing marine navigation systems on the market, our product is uniquely developed for private yachtsmen and small yachting businesses

 Release of Pocket Skipper for the Americas on App Store and Google Play

-Update European regional charts with detailed depth information
+Update European regional charts with detailed depth data

 Release BoatPilot boxed version